ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

   Domain.join send;
 ```

-The above example would be essentially blocking indefinitely because the `send`
+The above example would block indefinitely because the `send`
-does not have a corresponding receive.
+does not have a corresponding `recv`.
 If we instead create a bounded channel
 with buffer size n, it can store up to [n] objects in the channel without a
 corresponding receive, exceeding which the sending would block.
 We can try it
-with the same example as above just by changing the buffer size to 1.
+with the same example as above by changing the buffer size to 1:

 ```ocaml
 open Domainslib